John Ridge: Marriage and family

 While at school in Cornwall, Ridge fell in love with Sarah Bird Northrup, the daughter of the school's steward.
 After two years, he convinced her parents to allow them to marry, which they did in January 1824.
 The Cornwall community reacted angrily to the marriage of a Native American man and a white woman.
 Their hostility decreased Ridge's admiration for European Americans and altered his hopes for future relations between the Cherokee and whites.

+Death Threats

+White men had long married into the Cherokee Nation.
+Missionary Milo Hoyt had married a Cherokee woman without negative consequences.
+But when John Ridge and his cousin, Elias Boudinot (formerly Buck Watie), fell in love with white women at the Foreign Mission School in Cornwall, Connecticut, racist outrage forced John Ridge to flee for his life on his wedding day.
+His cousin, Elias, was burnt in effigy by his wife’s brother and told that if he returned to Cornwall half the people of Cornwall would rise up and kill him.